Q. 1 How do I get a complete list of titles in the CELT system?

 Q. 13 Why don't you have X online ?

 A. There might be several reasons for this.
-One reason is, that CELT only has one member of staff, and to put all Irish historical literature online would last several lifetimes.
+One reason is, that CELT only has one member of staff, and to put all Irish historical literature online would take a lifetime or two.
 Another reason is, that CELT started out as a project within Irish Medieval History to promote a better understanding of this period, based on providing reliable online sources of works that might be difficult to access, to scholars, students, and to the general public.
 This was before archive.org or G**gle Books were available.
-CELT then branched out into other areas relevant for understanding and evaluating contemporary knowledge about Ireland.
-Now we have a situation where much of what CELT has (and much else besides) is available in other textual projects in some form, not necessarily as searchable text, but good enough to use for research.
-In recent years, many books which were previously out of print, have been reprinted.
-At the moment, therefore, we are working to fill a number of gaps in our publications.
-Of course, we also receive a number of text donations from scholars.
-These are always welcome!
+CELT then branched out into other areas relevant for understanding and evaluating knowledge about Ireland.
+Now we have a situation where much of what CELT has (and much else besides) is available in other textual projects in some form.
+This material is not necessarily scanned with optical character recognition (OCR), or good enough to be searchable without giving you a heart attack out of sheer frustration, but good enough to use for basic research.
+In recent years, many books which previously were out of print have been reprinted.
+(Beware, by the way, of publishers whose business model is reproducing bad scans found on the Internet, providing their 'editions' with nondescript pictures, charging high prices for the whole, and claiming on top of this to be 'passionate' about making mankind's cultural heritage available.)
+At the moment we are working to fill a number of gaps in our publications, and we will put in the work to prepare decent editions.
+In this we are helped by materials put online by ISOS, The Stichting Van Hamel, CDI, and other projects.
+We also receive a number of text donations from scholars, both for CELT itself, and for the ISO (Irish Sagas Online) Project initiated by Tom O'Donovan, and conducted in collaboration with UCC's Ranna na Gaeilge.
+Such donations are always welcome!

 Q. 14 What are the technical requirements for the site?